 In order to predict each candidate's vote share in the battleground states, we input the latest variable data (see below) into the mixed effect regression model with an autoregressive correlation of past polls to generate an estimate as well as an upper- and lower-bound for the predicted performance of each candidate in each state.
-Monte Carlo simulations were created as described in Klarner, 2012).
-A million simulations were created per state.
+Then we created a normal distribution around the estimation with the model's error to create a probability distribution.
+This distribution was drawn from 1 million times to create probabilities of the candidate winning the state (specifically, greater than 50%).
 The state-level polling share was used as a dependent variable with each state allowed a unique slope.
 The model was tested using 2012 and 2016 data.
 The following were then used for fixed effects: